 Lodging and Registration

-An online Registration Page will be open by late February, where it wil be possible to pay both registration and dorm fees, as well as to indicate dates of arrival and departure, and special dietary and other requirements.
+An online Registration Page is open for SCS members, SCS Scholar Associates, and special invited guests of the SCS Board (all of whom should have received a link for it by e-mail.
+If you have not, contact firstname.lastname@example.org ) At the Registration Page it is possible to pay both registration and dorm fees, as well as to indicate dates of arrival and departure, and special dietary and other requirements.
 The registration fee is $150, discounted to $75 for undergrad and grad student members of SCS, and $0 for priests and religious.
 Single and multi-occupancy dorm rooms will be available in Welsh Family Hall in sufficient numbers for all attendees.
 See campus map: https://map.nd.edu/#/placemarks/1155/zoom/18/lat/41.69855963022063/lon/-86.2384805753937 Single dorm rooms will cost $54/night and double-occupancy dorm rooms will cost $40/night per person.
 For those who wish to arrive a day early (to acclimate from jet lag, for instance) there will be some dorm rooms that can be reserved for the night of June 6 and subsequent nights.
-For those who prefer a hotel to a dorm, there will be blocks of hotel rooms for this conference available in Morris Inn, Fairfield Inn, and the Inn at St. Mary’s.
+For those who prefer a hotel to a dorm, there will be blocks of hotel rooms for this conference available in Morris Inn and Fairfield Inn.

-If you wish to present a talk or poster, please submit an abstract of no more than 200 words in an editable Word document to email@example.com.
-Indicate whether you want the abstract to be considered only as a talk, only as a poster, or for either.
-For talks, preference will be given to talks that relate to the main conference theme “What does it mean to be human?”
+The schedule of lectures is complete, but if you wish to present a poster, please submit an abstract of no more than 200 words in an editable Word document to email@example.com.
 Poster presentations may be on any topic pertaining to science and faith.
 For both talks and posters, abstracts are favored that are not technical research presentations aimed at specialists in one area.
-The deadline to be considered for a contributed talk is March 25, 2019.
-Six talks will be chosen from these by April 1.
 Abstracts for poster presentations can be submitted through the end of April.
 There will be two Poster Sessions at the conference.
-(See "Schedule and Venue.")
+(See "Conference Program and Schedule.")

 We don't have any video or audio recordings from this event at the moment, but if/when we do, we'll publish them here.
 If you'd like to be notified when videos or other media are made available, you should sign-up for our mailing list below.